Paestum: Other archaeological features

 In the central part of the complex is the Roman Forum, thought to have been built on the site of the preceding Greek agora.
-On the north side of the forum is a small Roman temple, dated to 200 BC.
+On the north side of the forum is a small Roman temple, dated to 200 BCE.
 It was dedicated to the Capitoline Triad, Jupiter, Juno and Minerva.

+Between the forum and the temples of Hera and Poseidon, six small temple buildings from the Hellenistic period have been identified.

 To the north-east of the forum is the amphitheater.
 This is of normal Roman pattern, although much smaller than later examples.
-Only the western half is visible; in 1930 AD, a road was built across the site, burying the eastern half.
+Only the western half is visible; in 1930 CE, a road was built across the site, burying the eastern half.
 It is said by local inhabitants that the civil engineer responsible was tried, convicted and received a prison sentence for what was described as wanton destruction of a historic site.
 There is also a small circular council hall (bouleuterion) or assembly space (ekklesiasterion), with seats in tiers.
 It was probably never roofed, but had a wall around it, perhaps with a small arcade round the inside.
 This ceased to have a role in Roman times and was filled over.

 The heroön, close to the forum and the Temple of Athena, probably celebrated the founder of the city, though constructed around a century after the death of this unnamed figure.
 It was a low tumulus with a walled rectangular enclosure faced with large stones around it.
 When it was excavated in 1954 a low stone chamber with a pitched roof was discovered at the centre, half below the surrounding ground level and half above.
-This contained several large, rare, and splendid bronze vessels, perhaps not locally-made, and a large Athenian pottery black-figure amphora of about 520–500 BC.
+This contained several large, rare, and splendid bronze vessels, perhaps not locally made, and a large Athenian pottery black-figure amphora of about 520–500 BCE.
 The bronze vessels had traces of honey inside.
 These are all now in the museum.

-Just south of the city walls, at a site still called Santa Venera, a series of small terracotta offertory molded statuettes of a standing nude woman wearing the polos headdress of Anatolian and Syrian goddesses, which were dated to the first half of the sixth century BC, were found in the sanctuary.
+Just south of the city walls, at a site still called Santa Venera, a series of small terracotta offertory molded statuettes of a standing nude woman wearing the polos headdress of Anatolian and Syrian goddesses, which were dated to the first half of the sixth century BCE, were found in the sanctuary.
 Other similar ones have been excavated at other Paestum sanctuaries during excavations in the 1980s.
 The figure is highly unusual in the Western Mediterranean.
-The open-air temenos was established at the start of Greek occupation: a temple on the site was not built until the early fifth century BC.
+The open-air temenos was established at the start of Greek occupation: a temple on the site was not built until the early fifth century BCE.
 A nude goddess is a figure alien to Greek culture before the famous Cnidian Aphrodite by Praxiteles in the fourth century: iconographic analogies must be sought in Phoenician Astarte and the Cypriote Aphrodite.
 "In places where the Greeks and Phoenicians came in contact with one another, there is often an overlapping in the persona of the two deities."

 Inscriptions make clear that during Roman times the cult was reserved to Venus.